kytrinyx/problem-specifications/exercises/hamming/instructions.md

 A score of 4 means that the student got four questions wrong.

 The program can work internationally, using different scoring systems.
-For example, in Thailand you might use กขคง, whereas in Denmark you might use ABCD.
+For example, in Thailand you might use ก.ข.ค.ง., whereas in Canada you might use A.B.C.D.

-The test data for your program uses ACGT.
+Due to a historical accident, the test data for your program uses A.C.G.T.

 ~~~~exercism/note
 Comparing two sequences and counting the mistakes between them is called the Hamming Distance.